HL7/Vulcan-schedule-ig/input/pagecontent/ip-administration.md

 <img src="ip-admin-home-dose.png" alt="Home Dosing" width="1000px" style="float:none; margin: 0px 0px 0px 0px;" />

-Many studies require IP to be self-administered, and to continue therafter 'at home'.
+Many studies require IP to be self-administered, and to continue thereafter 'at home'.
 The diagram here shows how IP self-administration might be recorded in an eHR.
 In this case the IP is initially taken during the clinic visit generating a *MedicationAdminstration.status* record of 'completed' (solid circle) and four 'in progress' records reflecting the protocol expectation.
 [MedicationStatement](https://hl7.org/fhir/medicationstatement.html) resources can then be used to confirm compliance.

 ***